-Local Chinese lessons in London and online.
+Most popular Chinese lessons in London and online.
 Mandarin is one of the most widely used language in the world.
 From night market in Taipei, to Great Wall in Beijing, your language skills will enable you to have a conversation with a huge population.
-With 10+ years of teaching experience, we provide the most academically sound Chinese language courses in London, from beginner to very advanced.
+We are the sister school of Practical Mandarin established since 2009.
+We can proudly say we provide the most academically sound Chinese language courses in London, from beginner to advanced HSK 6.

 Chinese Lessons